CS-3450-Group-13/frappy/docs/requirement_definition.md

 ### All Employees

 1. Log Hours Worked
-   * Available Via a User Profile Button
+   * Available Via a Calander Tab
    ![How to submit Hours](images/Diagram%205.1.png)

 > **Participating actor: Employee**